“What’s going on with the nursing home?” I asked Jakob.

 He nodded and sat back against the headboard.
 “Sure.”

 His hair was disheveled from sleeping with it wet.
-All those muscles were no less impressive during the day, but when he was relaxed like this, they were a little less intimidating.
-He looked tired and sated, at ease in a way I had never seen, not even last night.
-The blankets pooled around his waist, revealing a tantalizing glimpse of a happy trail.
+He looked tired and sated, at ease in a way I had never seen.
+The blankets pooled around his waist, revealing the full glory of his chiseled upper body.

 I pulled my eyes away from him and rolled out of bed.
 My right knee buckled, and I had to grab onto the headrail for support.

-Two hands landed on my sides, bracing me up.
+Jakob’s hands landed on my hips, bracing me up.
 “You got it?” he asked.

 “I got it, just a little sore.”